CreatorWorkflowsNow/lab_ewfkudos/output.md

 ## Pipeline and Deployment Guided Setup
 *Part of: How do I configure App Engine Studio?*

 Once App Engine Studio Guided Setup has been completed, administrators must complete the Pipeline and Deployment Guided Setup activities.

 Pipelines enable you to automate the propagation and installation of your applications from one instance to another.
 Pipelines are powered by the ServiceNow CI / CD spoke, which enables you to automate processes such as publishing applications to the application repository, installing them on target instances, and running ATF tests and/or instance scans.

 To access the Pipeline and Deployment Guided Setup, navigate to **App Engine Studio \Pipelines and Deployment \Guided Setup**.

 Pipeline and Deployment Guided Setup activities do not sync across instances and Pipeline configuration activities are required on all instances (production and sub-production).

 Refer to the process flow on page **[9]** for an overview of the Pipeline and Deployment Guided Setup.

 ![](/images/image14.jpeg)

 ***Note**: Before beginning Pipelines and Deployment Studio Guided Setup, ensure your application*

 *scope is set to '**Deployment Pipeline**'.
 If not, use the application picker to change the current session's scope*

 ![](/images/image15.png)

 1.  **[Configure your production instance]**

 In the [production] instance, complete the following steps to configure environments and deployment pipelines to streamline your application deployment process**.**

 **Complete these tasks only if you are logged into your production instance.**

 a.  **Install 'Deployment Pipeline' plugin in production instance**

 To install the Deployment Pipeline plugin, (***com.snc.deployment-pipeline**)*, login to your production instance and navigate to **System Definition \Plugins.**

 Use the search criteria to find the application.
 Click **Install**.

 ![](/images/image16.png)

 ***Note:** If you have already installed the App Engine Studio bundle in the development instance and promoted up to production, skip this step*

 b.  **Configure credentials in production instance**

-Credentials allow your production instance to communicate with sub- production instances.
+Credentials allow your production instance to communicate with sub-production instances.

 In production, navigate to Connections & Credentials \Connection & Credential Aliases.

 Only users assigned the admin role can create and update Credential Alias records.

 ![](/images/image17.png)

 Credential Alias